mauriciosoares/core.js/README.md

 `import { createCore, ALL, ERROR } from "@eroc/core";`

-With old NodeJs or Browserify
+With old Node.js or Browserify

 `const { createCore, ALL, ERROR } = require("@eroc/core/dist/core.umd.cjs");`